 Marjy Friedrichs, PhD, is a Research Professor at the Virginia Institute of Marine Science (VIMS) at William & Mary.
-She uses interdisciplinary mathematical models together with monitoring data to better understand how human impacts, such as changes in global climate, urbanization, and land use affect coastal water quality.
+She uses mathematical models and monitoring data to better understand how human impacts affect coastal water quality.

 Dr. Friedrichs has a BA in Physics from Middlebury College, an MS in Oceanography from the MIT/Woods Hole Joint program, and a PhD in Oceanography from Old Dominion University.